ReginaSherman/unit-3-js-checkpoint/README.md

 ## Instructions

-Write the JavaScript necessary to complete each prompt.
-Your goal is to get as many tests as possible to pass during this hour! ⏲️
+- Write the JavaScript necessary to complete each prompt.
+- Your goal is to get as many tests as possible to pass during this hour! ⏲️
 - Use the `var` keyword for all variable declarations (for testing purposes only).
 - Do not modify the files in the `/test/` folder.

-This checkpoint is divided into two sections.
-The suggested order is as follows:
+### Suggested Order

 1. Accessing and manipulating "X-Files"-themed data in complex objects and arrays in `objects.js` 👽